 When you view the preview details, the “Change” column shows you the number of errors, along with other information like conversion name, conversion time, and conversion value.

 The “Status” column shows the status for the row, including error messages.

 You can create multiple store sales conversion actions to track different types of transactions, such as product category and advertising channel.

 Make sure that the conversion names in your file match the exact names in your “Conversion Name” column.
-Because you need a minimum number of conversions to upload your transactions, we recommend that you prioritise high volume conversion actions.
+Because you need a minimum number of conversions to upload your transactions, we recommend that you prioritize high volume conversion actions.

-Keep in mind that you can also upload your transactions weekly or bi-weekly instead of daily to make sure that you have enough matches.
+Keep in mind that you can also upload your transactions weekly or bi-weekly instead of daily to make sure you have enough matches.

 Troubleshoot errors with your uploads